socialtables/ST-UI-Toolkit/README.md

 ## Special Thanks

-- [Belle](https://github.com/nikgraf/belle) for providing the initial starting point/framework
+- [Belle](https://github.com/nikgraf/belle) for providing the initial starting point/scaffolding for the repository
 - [Julian Haddad (Lead Designer at Social Tables)](http://julianhaddad.com/) for designing most if not all of the components!

 ## License